Mackenzie Dern: Ultimate Fighting Championship

 Dern faced Nina Nunes on April 10, 2021 at UFC on ABC 2.
 She won the bout via first round armbar.
 This win earned her a Performance of the Night award.

 Dern faced Marina Rodriguez on October 9, 2021 on UFC Fight Night 194.
 She lost the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Dern faced Tecia Torres on April 9, 2022 at UFC 273.
 Dern defeated Torres in a close bout by split decision.

 Dern faced Yan Xiaonan on October 1, 2022 at UFC Fight Night 211.
 She lost the bout via majority decision.

 Dern was scheduled to face Angela Hill on May 13, 2023 at UFC on ABC 4.
 However, the bout was instead moved back one week to headline UFC Fight Night 223.
 She won the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Dern faced former UFC Strawweight Champion Jéssica Andrade on November 11, 2023 at UFC 295.
 She lost the bout via TKO stoppage in the second round.

 Dern faced Amanda Lemos, replacing Tatiana Suarez, on February 17, 2024, at UFC 298.
 Dern lost by unanimous decision.
 This fight earned her another Fight of the Night award.

 Dern faced Loopy Godinez on August 3, 2024 at UFC on ABC 7.
 She won the fight by unanimous decision.

 Dern was scheduled to face Amanda Ribas in a rematch on December 14, 2024 at UFC on ESPN 63.
 However, the bout was moved for unknown reasons to January 11, 2025 in order to serve as the main event at UFC Fight Night 249.
 Dern won the fight via an armbar submission at the end of the third round.
 This fight earned her another Performance of the Night award.

 Strawweight championship

 Dern faced former Invicta FC Strawweight Champion Virna Jandiroba in a rematch on October 25, 2025, at UFC 321 for the vacant UFC Women's Strawweight Championship.
 She won the championship by unanimous decision.

+Dern made her first title defense against Gillian Robertson on August 15, 2026 at UFC 330.
+She won the fight by unanimous decision.